fridlmue/harbour-avarisk/README.md

 - avaRisk can be found and installed from openrepos. (https://openrepos.net/content/fridl/avarisk-avalanche-bulletins)
 - avaRisk can be found and installed from the Jolla Store/Sailfish Harbour. (https://harbour.jolla.com/)

-## Remarks
-- The App always requires an internet connection when opening a Report.

 ## Supported Regions
 At the moment the following regions are supported:
 - AT Tirol (https://avalanche.report) (EN/DE)